israelarevalo/sentiment-app/README.md

 # sentiment-app
-This python streamlit application was created to facilitate App user review scraping and running a sentiment analysis using a NLP approach.
+This python streamlit application was created to facilitate App user review scraping and running a sentiment analysis using an NLP approach.